A Deep Learning Algorithm for High-Dimensional Exploratory Item Factor Analysis: Variational Methods for Item Factor Analysis

 \subsection{Importance-Weighted Variational Inference}

-Importance-weighted variational inference (IWVI; Burda, Grosse, \& Salakhutdinov, 2016; Domke \& Sheldon, 2018) is a VI strategy that can approximate the true log-likelihood arbitrarily well.
+Importance-weighted variational inference (IWVI; Burda et al., 2016; Domke \& Sheldon, 2018) is a VI strategy that can approximate the true log-likelihood arbitrarily well.
 Amortized IWVI for IFA maximizes a lower bound called the importance-weighted ELBO (IW-ELBO):